 Pharmacies in Bulgaria

 Many prescription medicines can be bought over the counter.
 Pharmaceuticals in Bulgaria are relatively cheaper compared to the prices in other European countries.
+As brand names change from country to country, it is advisable that expats take note of the generic names of their medications.

 Health risks in Bulgaria